Skip to main content

 Symbol for job evaluation

-COMPETO FairValue has created a pragmatic, comprehensible and robust solution especially for SMEs that offers three different methodological alternatives.
-Together with an accredited COMPETO consultant, you select the appropriate approach and implement the job evaluation.
+COMPETO FairValue has developed a pragmatic, easy-to-follow, and robust solution specifically for mid-sized companies, offering three distinct methodological approaches.
+Together with an accredited COMPETO consultant, you will select the approach that fits your organization best and implement the job evaluation.

-Under certain circumstances, it can make sense to use two or all three evaluation methods in parallel for job evaluation.
-For example, the research and development department could be evaluated using the competency-based approach, the job family method may be used for the sales department and all other positions are evaluated using the analytical method.
-All three alternatives each have seven degrees of proficiency, so that the assessment results are directly comparable.
+In some cases, it makes sense to combine two or all three approaches.
+For example, R&D might be evaluated using the competency-based method, sales using the job family method, and all other positions using the analytical approach.
+Since all three alternatives use seven levels of complexity, the results are directly comparable.

 Symbol for cross comparison

-The method of cross-comparison is also suitable for groups of companies that belong to a common parent company.
-Legal units or branches in Germany and abroad can be compared with each other and can use a common job architecture as a platform.
+The cross-comparison method also works well for corporate groups under a common parent company.
+Legal entities or branches – domestically or internationally – can be compared with one another and can share a unified job architecture as a common platform.

-Our accredited COMPETO consultants support the creation of cross-comparisons and helpful overviews.
+Our accredited COMPETO consultants support the creation of cross-comparisons and clear, actionable overviews.

 Symbol for Grading